Crocs Inc. (CROX) Shares Up Despite Recent Market Volatility

 CROX’s Market Performance

-CROX stock saw an increase of 9.71% in the past week, with a monthly gain of 13.85% and a quarterly increase of 5.18%.
-The volatility ratio for the week is 3.80%, and the volatility levels for the last 30 days are 4.05% for Crocs Inc. (CROX).
-The simple moving average for the last 20 days is 8.82% for CROX stock, with a simple moving average of 43.23% for the last 200 days.
+CROX stock saw an increase of 11.76% in the past week, with a monthly gain of 19.36% and a quarterly increase of 11.78%.
+The volatility ratio for the week is 3.34%, and the volatility levels for the last 30 days are 3.74% for Crocs Inc. (CROX).
+The simple moving average for the last 20 days is 15.00% for CROX’s stock, with a simple moving average of 51.93% for the last 200 days.

 Analysts’ Opinion of CROX